w3c/webappsec/specs/subresourceintegrity/spec.markdown

 *   A user agent wishes to ensure that pieces of its UI which are rendered via HTML aren't manipulated before display.
-[Integrity metadata][] mitigates the risk that altered JavaScript from the public web or from the local filesystem will run in a high-privilege context.
+[Integrity metadata][] mitigates the risk that altered JavaScript will run in a high-privilege context.

 *   The author of a mash-up wants to make sure her creation remains in a working state.
 Adding [integrity metadata][] to external subresources defines an